-1.5 Board of Directors
+1.6 Board of Directors

+The Board is responsible for governance and setting the policies and strategies of PSA.
 The Board comprises a part-time Chairman (a non-Executive Director), the Chief Executive of Phone-paid Services Authority and up to five part-time members (non-Executive Directors).
 One member (usually non-industry) is appointed by the Chairman as the Senior Independent Director ('SID').
-The SID, who has the same general legal responsibilities to the Company as any other director, acts as a sounding board for the Chairman and serves as an intermediary for the other directors where necessary.
-A minority of the Board members are appointed on the basis that they have relevant industry knowledge.
 The Board does not exercise any adjudicatory functions within Phone-paid Services Authority.